linked-db/linked-ql/site/docs/flashql/index.md

 ## Overview

 Modern applications need database power without a network layer or the overhead of a physical database server.
-Sometimes, they need to have both — a hybrid model that pairs traditional databases with a local engine.
+Sometimes, they also need both — a hybrid model that pairs traditional databases with a local engine.
 FlashQL addresses just that **in less than `80KiB min|zip`**.

 Just spin up an instance in-app and run SQL: